Mulatto: Arabic origin

-The use of this word does not have the same negative associations found among English speakers.
-Among Latinos in both the US and Latin America, the word is used in every day speech and its meaning is a source of racial and ethnic pride.
-In four of the Latin-based languages, the default, masculine word ends with the letter "o" and is written as follows: Spanish and Portuguese – mulato; Italian – mulatto.
-The French equivalent is mulâtre.
-In English, the masculine plural is written as mulattos while in Spanish and Portuguese it is mulatos.
-The masculine plural in Italian is mulatti and in French it is mulâtres.
-The feminine plurals are: English – mulattas; Spanish and Portuguese – mulatas; Italian – mulatte; French – mulâtresses.

 Africa

 Of São Tomé and Príncipe's 193,413 inhabitants, the largest segment is classified as mestiço, or mixed race.
 71% of the population of Cape Verde is also classified as such.
-The great majority of their current populations descend from unions between the Portuguese, who colonized the islands from the 15th century onward, and black Africans they brought from the African mainland to work as slaves.
-In the early years, mestiços began to form a third-class between the Portuguese colonists and African slaves, as they were usually bilingual and often served as interpreters between the populations.
+The great majority of their current populations descend from unions between the Portuguese, who colonized the islands from the 15th century onward, and Africans they brought from the African continent south of the Sahara to work as slaves.
+In the early years, mestiços began to form a third-class between the Portuguese colonists and black African slaves, as they were usually bilingual and often served as interpreters between the populations.

 In Angola and Mozambique, the mestiço constitute smaller but still important minorities; 2% in Angola and 0.2% in Mozambique.

 Mulatto and mestiço are not terms commonly used in South Africa to refer to people of mixed ancestry.
 The persistence of some authors in using this term, anachronistically, reflects the old-school essentialist views of race as a de facto biological phenomenon, and the 'mixing' of race as legitimate grounds for the creation of a 'new race'.
 This disregards cultural, linguistic and ethnic diversity and/or differences between regions and globally among populations of mixed ancestry.

 In Namibia, an ethnic group known as Rehoboth Basters, descend from historic liaisons between the Cape Colony Dutch and indigenous African women.
 The name Baster is derived from the Dutch word for 'bastard' (or 'crossbreed').
 While some people consider this term demeaning, the Basters proudly use the term as an indication of their history.
 In the early 21st century, they number between 20,000 and 30,000 people.
 There are, of course, other people of mixed race in the country.